 I took my USMLE Step 1 first and COMLEX Level 1 second, with 3 days in between (June 7th and 11th).
 I did not feel like I needed any additional time in between the two to study for COMLEX, as all I had to do was review some OMM stuff.

 So many people told me to read the Savarese OMM textbook cover-to-cover during this time, but I tried that for about 30 minutes and hated it so I stopped.
 Instead, I just flipped to the chapters I knew I needed to review most and studied those selectively.
-I also did as many Truelearn practice questions as I could (click the link for a discount!)
+I also did as many Truelearn practice questions as I could (click the link or use code NICOLETLIFE for $25 off!)
 I focused specifically on OMM and ethics questions, considering I had just spent 5 months studying all the other stuff that was on USMLE and just needed to add in those topics for COMLEX.

 This post is not sponsored by any of the companies discussed above.
 Simply my personal experience and advice.